Frequently Asked Questions:

 I sometimes try to add in the oil lines and cooler and a radiator if the miles exheed 75K, which is rare.

 I do have a limited supply of cats and mufflers. $600 for the pair if you're buying an engine from me.
+These can be shipped back in the future for a full refund if they are still in good condition.
+Price only applies if bought WITH the engine to save on shipping.

 If you buy an engine and gearbox, I include the driveshaft.
 Euro 6 speed driveshafts are occasionally in stock, and sell for $300 if you didn't get a complete package from me.
 The euro 6 speed DS is 6 bolt flange to the diff.
 If you have a 4 bolt diff, you can retain the back half of your current DS, and use the front half of a six speed, or, the front half of a Automatic M3 DS, but this relys on a 1cm gap, and the give and take of the slip joint.
 The halves are said to be balanced separately, so this works.